hrobarikt/code-block/README.md

 A code-block element that can be used for rendering code snippets inside of the HTML.
 It is using [PrismJS](https://prismjs.com/) for syntax highlighting.
 Other suggestions for improvement are welcomed 👋

+To play 🕹 with a component visit this [website](https://hrobarikt.github.io/code-block).

 ## Features:

 - syntax highlighting 🚥